unoptimalsuperstructure/VisuAL-1/README.md

 - (3D Visualiser, Web App) Sometimes, object shadows will linger in their previous position even when the physical object has been reset.

 # Changelog
+v0.1.4a -> v0.1.4b
+- Image cropping ability + added intensity sliders for colour filters
+- Ability to save the entire Pixmap instead of separate images
+- Operation stack prototype (subject to change in future)
+- Updated slide deck

 v0.1.3c -> v0.1.4a
 - No actual new features to image processing yet, just UI tweaks and image preview resizing ability
 - Placeholder for numerical stability - implemented classical Gaussian Elimination and Gram-Schmidt.
 To be updated with more features later.